LearningAnywhere/starter-project/readme.md

 # Starter project

-A basic started project to launch a project with Typescript, Prettier, and ESLint.
+A basic starter project to get going with Typescript, Prettier, and ESLint.